Soulmate-Lights/soulmate-example/README.md

 ./run
 ```

+Sometimes, `./run` will fail saying "Oops - Something went wrong".
+Sometimes this just means you have to run it twice!

 ### Windows:

 Remember to use the Serial port your ESP32 is connected to instead of COM1.
 You'll also need to edit the EXTRA_COMPONENT_DIRS values in the project's Makefile to match where Soulmate Core is installed.